-3. Experimental details
+3. Experimental

-The Sb{0.20}As{0.32}Se{0.48} glassy alloy was prepared in bulk form by the standard melt quenching method.
-High-purity (99.999%) antimony, arsenic and selenium in appropriate atomic percent proportions were weighed (7 g per batch) into a quartz glass ampoule (6 mm diameter).
-The content of the quoted ampoule was sealed under a vacuum of 10^{-2} Pa, heated in a rotating furnace at around 1225 K for 24 h, and then quenched in water, which supplied the necessary cooling rate for obtaining the glass.
-The amorphous state of the material was checked through a diffractometric X-ray scan, in a Siemens D500 diffractometer.
-The homogeneity and composition of the sample were verified through scanning electron microscopy (SEM) in a JEOL, scanning microscope JSM-820.
-The calorimetric measurements were carried out in a Perkin-Elmer DSC7 with an accuracy of ± 0.1 K. Temperature and energy calibrations of the instrument were performed, for each heating rate, using the well-known melting temperatures and melting enthalpies of high-purity indium and zinc supplied with the instrument.
-Powdered samples weighing about 20 mg (particle size around $40 \mu \text{m}$) were crimped in aluminum pans, and scanned at room temperature through their T_g at different heating rates of 1, 2, 4, 8, 16, 32 and 64 K min-1.
-An empty aluminum pan was used as reference, and in all cases, a constant 60 ml min^{-1} flow of nitrogen was maintained in order to extract the gases emitted by the reaction, which are highly corrosive to the sensory equipment installed in the DSC furnace.
-The glass transition temperature was considered as a temperature corresponding to the inflection of the lambda-like trace on the DSC scan as shown in Fig. 1.
+The Sb{0.04}As{0.48}Se{0.48} glassy alloy was prepared in bulk form by the standard melt quenching method.
+High purity (99.999%) antimony, arsenic and selenium in appropriate atomic percent proportions were weighed (7 g/batch) into a quartz glass ampoule (6-mm diameter).
+The content of the quoted ampoule was sealed under a vacuum of 10^{-2} Pa, heated in a rotating furnace at around 1225 K for 24 h and then quenched in water, which supplied the necessary cooling rate for obtaining the glass.
+The amorphous state of the material was checked through a diffractometric X-ray scan in a Siemens D500 diffractometer.
+The homogeneity and composition of the sample were verified through scanning electron microscopy (SEM) in a JEOL scanning microscope JSM-820.
+The calorimetric measurements were carried out in a Perkin-Elmer DSC7 differential scanning calorimeter with an accuracy of ± 0.1 K. Temperature and energy calibrations of the instrument were performed for each heating rate using the well-known melting temperatures and melting enthalpies of high-purity indium and zinc supplied with the instrument.
+Powdered samples weighing about 20 mg (particle size around 40 μm) were crimped in aluminium pans and scanned at room temperature through their $T{\rm g}$ at different heating rates of 1, 2, 4, 8, 16, 32 and 64 K min-1.
+An empty aluminium pan was used as reference, and in all cases, a constant 60 ml min-1 flow of nitrogen was maintained in order to provide a constant thermal blanket within the DSC cell, thus eliminating thermal gradients and ensuring the validity of the applied calibration standard from sample to sample.
+Moreover, the nitrogen purge allows to expel the gases emitted by the reaction, which are highly corrosive to the sensory equipment installed in the DSC furnace.
+The glass transition temperature was considered as a temperature corresponding to the inflection of the lambda-like trace on the DSC scan, as shown in Fig. 1.

 Fig. 1.
-DSC trace of the $Sb{0.20}As{0.32}Se{0.48}$ glassy alloy at a heating rate $8\,K\,min^{-1}.$
+DSC trace of the $Sb{0.04}As{0.48}Se{0.48}$ glassy alloy at a heating rate of 64 K min-1.